 - cheddar cheese

-This recipe is a great example of making a meal from scratch without spending more than an hour in the kitchen.
-The filling for quick cheeseburger pie is easy to prepare.
-The crust comes together quickly.
-It's all good!
+This recipe is a great example of how to make a meal from scratch without spending more than an hour in the kitchen.
+The filling for a quick cheeseburger pie is easy to prepare in a skillet on the stove.

-In the recipe, I suggest using a pastry blender to combine the ingredients, but your fingers can do just as a good a job.
-Another plus about using your hands, it makes it easy to know right away if you've added enough water for the dough to hold together.
+In the recipe, I suggest using a pastry blender to combine the ingredients, but your fingers can do just as good a job.
+Another plus about using your hands is that it makes it easy to know immediately if you've added enough water for the dough to hold together.
 You can feel it when the crust is ready to pat in the pan.

 Thick, Sturdy Crust

 The filling for Cheeseburger Pie without Bisquick cooks in a skillet on the stove.
 Super easy.
-This recipe comes together quickly and is the perfect dinner when everyone feels like burgers, but no one wants to grill outside.
+This recipe comes together quickly and is the perfect dinner when everyone feels like cheeseburgers, but no one wants to grill outside.

 More Dinner Ideas